 Audio of Heard allegedly saying she hit Depp is published by The Daily Mail.

 Later, a libel trial is held in the United Kingdom over the British newspaper "The Sun" calling Depp a "wife-beater."
 Depp sues both executive editor Dan Wootton and The Sun's parent company News Group Newspapers.

 Depp's ex-partner Paradis defends Depp by submitting a statement saying the actor "is the farthest thing" from a violent person.

 Depp brings forward claims that Heard had affairs with businessman Elon Musk and actor James Franco.
 He also claims Heard put her own fecal matter in their bed and was physically violent toward him.

-"Domestic abuse victims must never be silenced and we thank the judge for his careful consideration and thank Amber Heard for her courage in giving evidence to the court," the newspaper said in a statement.
+"Domestic abuse victims must never be silenced and we thank the judge for his careful consideration and thank Amber Heard for her courage in giving evidence to the court," the newspaper says in a statement.